gigjozsa/TiRiFiG/README.rst

     $ pip install TiRiFiG

 TiRiFiG depends on PyQt4 and TiRiFiC_ to run.
 To install PyQt4, I suggest installing Anaconda first and then installing PyQt4 using
 ``conda install pyqt=4``.
-Alternatively, you can install it by following the instruction on the Riverbank Computing website_.
+Alternatively, you can install it by following the instructions on the Riverbank Computing website_.

 Download and installation notes for TiRiFiC_ is on its website.
 Once installed, add TiRiFiG to your PYTHONPATH using ``export PATH='path_to_installation_directory:$PATH'``.